ibnunaufal/quran-image-kemenag/readme.md

 This is a quran Image that scrapped from [Quran Kemenag RI](https://quran.kemenag.go.id/).

-Use quran-table-list.json as a Table list.
+Use surah-table-list.json and juz-table-list.json as Table list to find related image